 The firm also works with marketing companies in developing programs (for print and online promotions) that are compliant in the national marketplace.
 A sampling of its clients include, WCI Communities, The Villages, LXR, Newland Communities, Baha Mar, Related, Trump and a multitude of single-site and large community developers. a renowned real estate, securities and emerging technology lawyer, Mr. Carmel represents an international list of real estate developers, marketing and consulting firms, financial institutions and emerging technology companies.

-Bill’s previous roles include eight years leading the Marketing Department at Reynolds Plantation (6 golf courses, Ritz-Carlton), bringing ad agency functions in-house and creating partnerships that drove business cost-efficiently; founding the PR Department at a leading tourism ad agency; and being named to Golfweek’s “40 Under 40 in the Golf Industry”.
-In the 1990s, he founded the largest golf publication in Philadelphia – the region where Bill grew up, and where he earned his MBA at the Wharton School.
+Bill’s previous roles include eight years building and leading the Marketing Department at Reynolds Lake Oconee (14,000 acre lakefront community, Ritz-Carlton); founding the PR Department at a national tourism ad agency; and being named to Golfweek’s “40 Under 40 in the Golf Industry”.
+In the 1990s, he founded and ran the largest golf publication in Philadelphia – the region where Bill grew up, and where he earned his MBA at the Wharton School.

 Daniel Keir has served as Director of Sales for RPI Media & Ideal Living since 1998.
 During that period, he has gained a unique perspective on the retirement and resort real estate industry, which he has used to help hundreds of developers and home builders achieve their sales and marketing goals.
 Keir also played a major role in RPI’s emergence as the nation’s preeminent relocation resource, featuring live Real Estate Expos, a powerful on-line presence and the acclaimed Ideal Living magazine.
 These efforts have helped tens of thousands of affluent buyers find the retirement, vacation or second home of their dreams, resulting in billions of dollars of real estate sales for the developers and home builders who rely upon his experience and expertise.
 Keir is a 1996 graduate of NC State University with a degree in Civil Engineering.